sammyd/iOS8-day-by-day-book/manuscript/20-photos-framework.md

 model updates.
 There is even more depth to the framework, which allows you to create new assets, and to perform asset content edits as well.

-As ever, the source code is available on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As ever, the source code for today's sample photo app __StarGallery__ is available on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).